alankjackson/Curated_Data/README.md

 https://www.houstontx.gov/planning/DevelopRegs/dev_reports.html

-Weekly data files form 2017 forward.
+Weekly data files from 2017 forward.
 Stored as tables in a docx file.

 ---------------------------
 Address points (lat-longs for street addresses) City of Houston